-Indirect subsidiary Country of incorporation Effective equity in 2023 ctive interest 2022 Principal activities RWSPL Singapore 100% 100% Construction, development and operation of an Integrated Resort at Sentosa
+Indirect subsidiary Country of incorporation Effective equity in 2024 interest 2023 Principal activities RWSPL Singapore 100% 100% Construction, development and operation of an Integrated Resort at Sentosa

 The financial statements of this subsidiary are audited by PricewaterhouseCoopers LLP, Singapore.

 The Group has complied with Rules 712 and 715 of the SGX-ST Listing Rules in relation to the appointment of its auditor.